Cristian Chivu

-Cristian Eugen Chivu (/ro/; born 26 October 1980) is a Romanian professional football coach and former player who is the current head coach of Serie A club Inter Milan.
+Cristian Eugen Chivu (/ro/; born 26 October 1980) is a Romanian professional football coach and former player who is the head coach of Serie A club Inter Milan.

 A defender, he began his career with hometown club CSM Reșița before moving to Universitatea Craiova in 1998, leaving Romania to join Dutch club Ajax a season later.
 His performances as the captain of Ajax inspired an €18 million transfer to Roma in 2003.
 Chivu won the Coppa Italia in his last of four seasons in Rome before a transfer to Inter Milan, where he spent the rest of his career before retiring in 2014.
 After recovering from a fractured skull, Chivu wore a distinctive protective headgear from 2010 onwards.
 His honours at Inter included a treble of the Italian league, domestic cup, and the UEFA Champions League in 2010.

-Chivu earned 75 international caps for Romania between 1999 and 2010 and was part of the squads for UEFA European Championships in 2000 and 2008.
+Chivu earned 75 international caps for Romania between 1999 and 2010 and was part of the squads for the UEFA European Championships in 2000 and 2008.
 After retiring, he became a football pundit for Italian television stations Sky Sport and Fox Sports.
 He was also a technical observer for UEFA.

 He started his coaching career at Inter Milan's youth teams before being appointed as manager of Parma in February 2025.
+In June 2025, he was appointed as the head coach of Inter Milan, where in his debut season he won a domestic double of the Serie A and the Coppa Italia.

 Club career

-Early career

-Chivu's first professional club was CSM Reșița.
-After moving to Universitatea Craiova, his reputation began to rise and his performances sparked interest from some larger clubs outside of Romania.
-Dutch club Ajax was particularly impressed with Chivu and signed him in 1999.
+CSM Reșița and Universitatea Craiova

+Chivu was born on 26 October 1980 in Reșița, Romania and began playing junior-level football at local club CSM Reșița, where he was coached by his father Mircea Chivu.
+He started playing at senior level by making one league appearance during the 1996–97 Divizia B season, at the end of which CSM earned promotion to the first league.
+Subsequently, he made his Divizia A debut on 30 August 1997 under coach Ioan Sdrobiș in a 2–0 home win over Universitatea Cluj.
+When he was 17 years old, his father died on 31 March 1998.
+Showing remarkable resilience, Chivu returned to the pitch the very next day, scoring from a penalty kick in a 5–1 rout of Ceahlăul Piatra Neamț.

+After receiving offers from Steaua București and Universitatea Craiova in the summer of 1998, Chivu chose the latter club, where he was coached by Ilie Balaci.
+His impressive performances during this spell earned him a move in 1999 to Dutch club Ajax, which paid Universitatea a $2.2 million transfer fee.